 Under PHIPA, a prescribed organization is responsible for developing and maintaining the electronic health record (EHR).
-The EHR is the electronic systems developed and maintained by the prescribed organization to enable custodians to collect, use, and disclose personal health information (PHI).
-Like prescribed persons and prescribed entities under PHIPA, prescribed organizations must have their practices and procedures reviewed by the IPC every three years.
+The EHR is the electronic systems developed and maintained by the prescribed organization to enable custodians to collect, use, and disclose PHI.
+Like PPs and PEs under PHIPA, prescribed organizations must have their practices and procedures reviewed by the IPC every three years.
 The IPC maintains a separate Manual for the Review and Approval of Prescribed Organizations that sets out the requirements for review and approval of prescribed organizations.

-Under the Child, Youth and Family Services Act, 2017 (CYFSA) prescribed entities named under that Act may collect personal information without individuals' consent from service providers and use that PI for analysis and compiling statistics in relation to the planning and management of services for children, youth, and families.
-Like prescribed persons and prescribed entities under PHIPA, prescribed entities under the CYFSA must have their practices and procedures reviewed by the IPC every three years.
-The IPC maintains The Child, Youth and Family Services Act Addendum to the Manual for the Review and Approval of Prescribed Persons and Prescribed Entities that sets out the requirements for review and approval of PEs under the CYFSA.
-Prescribed persons, prescribed entities, and prescribed organizations under PHIPA, as well as prescribed entities under Coroners Act and the CYFSA are each responsible for determining the manual(s) and addenda that apply to their specific organization and for developing and implementing policies, procedures, and practices that comply with the requirements of all applicable legislation.
+Under the Coroners Act, PEs named under that Act may collect personal information without individuals' consent from the Chief Coroner and use it for the purpose of research, analysis, or the compilation of statistics related to the health or safety of the public, or any segment of the public.
+Like PPs and PEs under PHIPA, PEs under the Coroners Act must have their practices and procedures reviewed by the IPC every three years.
+The IPC maintains The Coroners Act Addendum to the Manual for the Review and Approval of Prescribed Persons and Prescribed Entities that sets out the requirements for review and approval of PEs under the Coroners Act.

+PPs, PEs, and prescribed organizations under PHIPA, as well as prescribed entities under the CYFSA and Coroners Act are each responsible for determining the manual(s) and addenda that apply to their specific organization, and for developing and implementing policies, procedures, and practices that comply with the requirements of all applicable legislation.